Lemon Vinaigrette

 Tips & Tricks

-• Be sure to add the olive oil slow and steady while whisking constantly.
+• Be sure to add the olive oil slowly and steadily while whisking constantly.
 This allows the olive oil to properly emulsify.
 Even so, this dressing will separate as it sits, simply whisk it back together.
 Or if you’re storing it in a sealed jar, shake it back together before serving.

-• Try adding a large pinch of Italian seasoning, Herbs d’ Provence, or fresh herbs like chopped tarragon or basil for a fun variation.
+• Try adding a large pinch of Italian seasoning, Herbs de Provence, or fresh herbs like chopped tarragon or basil for a fun variation.

 I really hope you enjoy this Lemon Vinaigrette!
 If you do get a chance to make this recipe, I’d love to hear from you in the comments.